OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 .. note:: Given that currently content packages are where assignments
-		  are defined, and that there is one content package per course, and that content packages are not reused across courses yet, changing dates is only implemented for course sections.
-The primary course uses the dates from the content package.
-The primary course can, however, use the other policy information.
+		  are defined, and that there is one content package per course, and that content packages are not reused across courses yet, changing dates is only recommended for course sections.
+The primary course should use the dates from the content package.
+The primary course can, however, fully use the other policy information.

 ``presentation-assets/`` (optional)
 -----------------------------------